Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Introduction

 Our approach has two key contributions.
-First, by employing an RNN with the LSTM architecture, we create a microsimulation model as the virtual environment used in RL that can generate data for individuals that closely resembles real-world data, while accounting for the inherent uncertainty.
-The RNN-based microsimulator not only avoids ethical concerns but also provides an unlimited amount of data for training, which facilitates the creation of ``what if'' scenarios, allowing us to evaluate different policies on simulated individuals with the same characteristics during the same period of time.
+First, by employing an RNN with the LSTM architecture, we create a digital twin microsimulation model as the virtual environment used in RL that can generate data for individuals that closely resembles real-world data.
+The RNN-based microsimulator not only avoids ethical concerns but also provides an unlimited amount of data for training, which creates ``what if'' scenarios, allowing us to evaluate different policies on simulated individuals with the same characteristics during the same period of time.
 Second, by using the tabular Q-learning, our approach produces a clear and interpretable policy table where Q-values for different actions and various groups of people can be easily read.
 We define the reward function by balancing the risk of severe infections and the potential side effects of the vaccination.
 In this paper, we focus on the vaccination policy for the COVID-19 booster dose, i.e., whether and when different groups of people should receive the booster after the second COVID-19 vaccination.
 The policy derived from our Q-table demonstrates superior performance compared to the current observed policy, indicating significant potential for improvement if the learned policy is adopted.
+A project webpage introducing our work, including links to the software, a brief introductory video, and a step-by-step tutorial video, is available at \href{https://public.websites.umich.edu/~jiankang/software/dtpl_website_umich/index.html}{\url{https://public.websites.umich.edu/~jiankang/software/dtpl\_website\_umich/index.html}}.